zanppa/gpxalt/README.md

  Lately I've got a new watch from Suunto, which has barometer and uses [FusedAlti](https://www.suunto.com/Support/Product-support/suunto_traverse/suunto_traverse/features/fusedalti/) technology to mix barometer and GPS to achieve an accurate elevation profile.
 I compared a track with that method to the output of this program:
  ![Suunto FusedAlti comparison](https://github.com/zanppa/gpxalt/raw/master/docs/comparison_to_suunto.png)
- It can be seen that in this case both lines are almost on top of each other, which indicates that this program has quite accurate output (typically barometer altitude is rather accurate).
-Only at the end is slight divergence visible, probably due to changing atmospheric pressure.
-The start and end elevations should be the same.
+ It can be seen that in this case both lines are almost on top of each other, which indicates that this program has quite accurate output (typically barometer measurement is rather accurate).
+Only slight divergence is visible, probably due to changing atmospheric pressure.
+The start and end elevation should be the same.

  ## Licenses
  I included the two libraries that I used but were not very simple to find.
 They have their own licenses which are